I can’t get enough Sleep

 Sleepy most days.

-Sometimes sleep seems like the best way to escape from a world you just aren’t really enjoying anymore.
+Sometimes it seems like the best way to escape from a world you just aren’t really enjoying anymore.
 While you’re asleep, your dreams can take you far away from the melancholy you feel on a daily basis.
 While you’re asleep, you can escape all of the problems that feel inescapable when you’re awake.

 But saying, “I’m just tired,” as a teenager, is just not enough to combat mental illness.
 Your mental states require a lot of work.
 And it’s definitely not always easy.
 But going to sleep is probably the biggest secrets.
 Giving into the fight against depression By going to sleep, you simply extend the melancholy.
 When you wake up.
 Rather than finding ways to fight the problem, you extend it.

-Sleeping too much.
+Resting too much.

 So what should you do?
 Well, certainly, again, sleeping is important for teenagers.
 But it is also really important to get out.
 Go on a hike on the weekends.
 Enjoy the sunshine.
 Go for walks.
 Get yourself out and try as best as you can to do fun, active things in your off hours.
 Spend time with people you love.
 And talk about your feelings with a trusted adult.
 This way, you are not avoiding the problem but actively trying to solve it.